 Logon as SH\User and copy the exploit to somewhere accessible.

 Again I executed 'poc.py' and to start with everything looked great..... then......the script called the 'injector.exe', which is part of the exploit and failed.
 Applocker prevented the exploit.

 Here's the event log showing 'injector.exe' being prevented from running.

-Firstly without Applocker that was scarily easy to gain system.
+Without Applocker that was scarily easy-to-gain system.
 Had 1909 been patched the exploit would have failed.
 Chalk another for 'must patch' more often.

-However had this been a zero day Applocker would have prevented the exploit as its running under the user context.
-The disgruntled employee with have to try harder.
+However, had this been a zero-day Applocker would have prevented the exploit as it's running under the user context.
+The disgruntled employee has to try harder.

-I should be happy Applocker actually prevented an exploit, but I don't think its enough.
-I suspect Firewalls, Patching, AV etc would have failed had the attack been purely scripted targeting a zero day or system mis-configuration.
-There are 2 options available, prevent Python and Powershell etc, which may not be feasible or Its time to go away and build a monitoring solution.
+I should be happy Applocker prevented an exploit, but I don't think it's enough.
+I suspect Firewalls, Patching, AV etc would have failed had the attack been purely scripted targeting a zero-day or system misconfiguration.
+There are 2 options available, prevent Python and Powershell etc, which may not be feasible or it's time to go away and build a monitoring solution.